Tygo-bear/school-travel/README.md

 # School travel
 Automatically calculate the ideal departure time to get to school on time.
-Itegrates with KU Leuvens calendar and NMBS API.
+Integrates with KU Leuven calendar and NMBS API.

 ## Getting Started